ellisp/ellisp.github.io/_posts/2016-05-29-standard-deviation-confidence-intervals.md

 }
 {% endhighlight %}

-Next I load in the data, and apply my testing program to the income data and to the various simulated datasets needed for the blog:
+Next I load in the data, and apply my testing program to the income data and to the various simulated datasets needed for the blog.

+Note that with the settings in the code below, nearly two million sets of data are analysed for each call to `test_boot_ci()`, so it takes several hours to run the whole thing.
+The `reps_per_sample_size` and `reps_per_bootstrap` variables should be set to much lower values (eg 20 and 99) if you just want to give this a go, or to adapt it.
 {% highlight R lang lineanchors %}
 if(!exists("nzis")){
    nzis <- read.csv("http://www.stats.govt.nz/~/media/Statistics/services/microdata-access/nzis11-cart-surf/nzis11-cart-surf.csv")